nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 - ![]({{file name='icon-trash.png'}} ?w=25) The trash icon deletes the column.

-When you are finished, click on the **Save work in progress** on the top right side of the screen.
+When you are finished, click on **Save work in progress** at the top right of the screen.

 ## Technical Overview